10 tips to reduce your childcare costs from a money expert

 3. Claim Government help

 There’s help from the government for childcare once your child reaches three.
-Currently, parents of three- and four-year-olds get up to 30 hours of free childcare per week (opens in new tab) in school term time.
-This is set to be extended to children over nine months old as the government announces changes to who is eligible for 30 hours free childcare (opens in new tab).
+Currently, you can get 15 hours free childcare when you're child turns three, while some parents of three- and four-year-olds can qualify for 30 hours of free childcare per week in school term time.
+But this is due to change and by September 2025, and will be extended to children over nine months old.

-This works out as 38 weeks of the year and you can claim 30 hours with an establishment from Ofsted’s childcare register, as long as you or your other half don’t earn more than £100,000 a year.
+The current set up works out as 38 weeks of the year and you can claim 30 hours with an establishment from Ofsted’s childcare register, as long as you or your other half don’t earn more than £100,000 a year.
 The hours can be used for childminders, day nurseries, playgroups, pre-schools and nursery schools, but cannot be used for care with a nanny.
+This can be incredibly useful for families that are worried about how much nursery costs.

 Be prepared for some costs, however, as nurseries are allowed to ask for payments to cover the cost of things such as snacks, lunch and extra-curricular activities, like music classes.